Mustard2/MustardUI/README.md

 ## Tutorial

-You can provide the users of the UI this [documentation](https://mustard3d.eu/documentation/).
+You can provide the users of the UI this [tutorial](https://mustard3d.eu/documentation/#mustardui-and-tools) (MustardUI section).

 ## Note for Developers/Users